gurinowicz/rsschool-cv-old/cv.md

 https://github.com/gurinowicz/rssschool-cv

 **My goal**
-Is to get as much knowledge as possible, the ability to write concise algorithms, to study well js for employment as a frontend developer in a company.
+Is to get as much knowledge as possible, the ability to write concise algorithms, to study well js for employment as a frontend developer in a good company.

 **Education**
 * Belarussian State University